Runware/ComfyUI-Runware/README.md

 ```

 ### Step 4: Explore Workflows
-Inside the `comfyui-runware` custom node folder, you’ll find a `workflows` folder with pre-made workflows to get you started! 🚀
+Inside the `ComfyUI-Runware` custom node folder, you’ll find a `workflows` folder with pre-made workflows to get you started! 🚀

 ---